NDIS Functional Capacity Assessments for Adults

 Do your reports clearly support funding applications and participant needs?

-This workshop focuses specifically on the process of conducting functional assessments under the NDIS, from referral to report.
+Focussing specifically on the process of conducting functional assessments under the NDIS, this workshop explores the essential skills for OTs working in this space.

 Who is this workshop for?